 When you call rerun for a running process, IntelliJ IDEA prompts you to confirm the action of terminating the existing process and launching a new one.
-You can change the default behaviour by clearing this checkbox.
+You can change the default behavior by clearing this checkbox.

 Make configurations pinned by default

 Select this option to automatically pin tabs that open in the Run tool window after you run configurations.

 Maximum number of recent run configurations in the new UI

 Specify the number of recent run/debug configurations that will be displayed in the Run widget.

 Custom path to an OpenSSH tool

 Specify the path to OpenSSH if you have selected the OpenSSH parser.

 Show text search results in Search Everywhere